 The British studio, now with the trust of the mighty LEGO brand behind it, has the chance to go all-out and explore more avenues of play that might not have been possible when working with film and comic license holders.
 The result is an open-world, city adventure game for the Wii U - that is looking very cool.

-In Undercover, you don’t get studs from destroyed objects though - studs are found by completing mission objectives and are also dotted about the pavements.
+, you don?t get studs from destroyed objects though - studs are found by completing mission objectives and are also dotted about the pavements.
 Instead, when you smash LEGO objects you get LEGO Bricks.

 This is a different kind of currency that is used to create new items and vehicles at certain creation points.
 Some, like luxury cruise boats, require around 15,000 Bricks to build - so to help you along your way the world is littered with rare Super Bricks, worth upwards of 1000 Bricks each.

 is on the Wii U, it also takes advantage of Nintendo?s curious GamePad peripheral.
 And it?s used to some interesting effect - the touchscreen is transformed into a world map, which also houses completion information and mission status.